svx/traefik-docs/README.md

 The aim is to build a documentation ecosystem that not only serves as a reference but as a shared space for learning, troubleshooting, and innovation.

 Our focus is on community-driven improvements, emphasizing the diverse perspectives and experiences that make up the Traefik user base.
-By coming together to enhance documentation, we embark on a journey to:

-Empower Newcomers: Create clear, concise, and beginner-friendly guides that serve as stepping stones for those starting their Traefik journey.
-Let's make the onboarding process a delightful experience, eliminating barriers for those eager to explore the possibilities.

 ## Key Objectives